bluehacks2020/The-Irregulars/README.md

 This repository aims to create a program that cater to cultural development through technology.

 Team Members:
-Panugan, Van Philip\n
+Panugan, Van Philip
-Rivera, John\n
+Rivera, John
-Villanueva, Rane\n
+Villanueva, Rane
-Cinco, Cerdick\n
+Cinco, Cerdick